quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

 Included in the documentation are use case diagrams that outline visually the relationships between the users, the system, and external systems.

-### Conclusion to summary of previous requirements

-The last teams requirements specification is thorough and a great starting point for our team.
-They have outlined in great detail what precisely the users and customers should and should not expect.
-Our team will build on top of these requirements to enhance the existing application, add features, remove bugs, and create an application that implements agentic AI to a greater degree, giving the application a degree of autonomy that it didn't have before.

 ### What Previous Team Did Not Complete
 #### Cupid Pages
 * Range in profile update has no units on it, 20 what?